-Irving's daughter, Alice, is the second generation.
-Alice grew up in America with a strong Jewish identity.
-She's comfortable in her mom and dad's home, which is filled with Jewish traditions and values, but her own home and family are let's just say, more American.
-Alice experienced some antisemitism, but never felt she had to run for her life.
-Her goal was to be a successful business executive, and if that meant working on Shabbat, something that Irving would never do, Alice did it.
-She became so successful that she was one of the first Jews to be accepted into her local country club that would never allow Jews before.
-Alice took her family to Paris and Rome but forgot to take them to Israel.
-She did a great job of assimilating, but sort of a lackluster job of teaching her son, Josh, who you will meet below, about Judaism.
+Irving's son, David, is the second generation.
+David grew up in America with a strong Jewish identity.
+He's comfortable in his mom and dad's home, which is filled with Jewish traditions and values, but his own home and family are let's just say, more American.
+David experienced some antisemitism, but never felt he had to run for his life.
+His goal was to be a successful business executive, and if that meant working on Shabbat, something that Irving would never do, David did it.
+He became so successful that he was one of the first Jews to be accepted into his local country club that would never allow Jews before.
+David took his family to Paris and Rome but forgot to take them to Israel.
+He did a great job of assimilating, but sort of a lackluster job of teaching his son, Josh, who you will meet below, about Judaism.